Anti Inflammatory Foods

 Apple Blueberry Tofu and Kale Salad

-Spring Spinach, Asparagus Strawberry and Salad with Trout
+Spring Spinach, Asparagus, Strawberry Salad with Trout

-Makes 4 servings.
+Makes four servings.

 4 cups of baby spinach or other greens, washed well

-2 peeled and chunked sweet potatoes
+Two peeled and chunked sweet potatoes

-1 cup, stemmed and sliced strawberries
+1 cup stemmed and sliced strawberries

 5 ounces Hot Smoked Sunburst Trout, flaked in large chunks